rackerlabs/support-how-to/content/cloud-servers/mysql-replication-masterslave.md

 Assuming you are behind a firewall, the 'slavePrimaryIP' should be the internal IP of the slave server [192.168.100.x].
 In the check_replication.php script, set <code>host='192.168.100.x</code>, the internal IP of the server the script is running on.
 This is usually the same as <code>slavePrimaryIP</code>.

 Contact your account manager and request setup of the SiteScope monitor.
-The URL should be the public IP of the monitoring server, for example <code>http://68.23.45.32/check_replication.php</code><
+The URL should be the public IP of the monitoring server, for example <code>http://68.23.45.32/check_replication.php</code>

 [https://wiki.rackspace.corp/Databases/MySQL/ReplicationMonitoringScript](https://wiki.rackspace.corp/Databases/MySQL/ReplicationMonitoringScript)

 **Note:** The script can have additional elements in the <code>dsn list</code> array and check multiple slaves with a single SiteScope probe.
 The PHP documentation states that the comma after the last array element is optional and can be omitted.
 However, with the SiteScope probe checking multiple slaves, it may be less clear which slave had a problem when the alert clears quickly.
-In this regard, it can make sense to have a check_replication.php and corresponding SiteScope probe running on each slave.</p>
+In this regard, it can make sense to have a check_replication.php and corresponding SiteScope probe running on each slave.

-<p>Wasn't too bad, was it?
+Wasn't too bad, was it?
 Now sit back and let your Slave server replicate from the Master.
 Be sure not to perform any writes to the Slave server as this will break replication!
 All writes performed on the Master will automatically be sent to the slave via the binary log and replication.
-For more information on MySQL replication, go here: <a class="external free" href="https://dev.mysql.com/doc/refman/5.0/en/replication.html" rel="nofollow" title="https://dev.mysql.com/doc/refman/5.0/en/replication.html">https://dev.mysql.com/doc/refman/5.0/en/replication.html</a></p>
+For more information on MySQL replication, go here: <a class="external free" href="https://dev.mysql.com/doc/refman/5.0/en/replication.html" rel="nofollow" title="https://dev.mysql.com/doc/refman/5.0/en/replication.html">https://dev.mysql.com/doc/refman/5.0/en/replication.html</a>.

-<p>&nbsp;</p>